oracle/learning-library/data-management-library/goldengate/golden-gate-classic/gg-classic-workshop-lab3-one-way-replication-mysql-oracle_oracle/gg-classic-workshop-lab3-one-way-replication-mysql-to-oracle.md

 		  ddloptions report
           reportcount every 120 seconds, rate
           map pdbeast.tpc.*, target pdbwest.tpc.*;
-   Add the parameters to auto-tune the number of Appliers; with a minimum of 3 and a maximum of 12.
+   Add the parameters to auto-tune the number of Appliers; with a minimum of 3 and a maximum of 12

-Save and close the file.
+11. Save and close the file.

-4. MySQL data apply
+12. MySQL data apply
 To configure the Coordinated Replicat in the MySQL OGG environment:

-Execute the GGSCI command: edit param rtpc
+13. Execute the GGSCI command

+edit param rtpc

-Enter the following settings:
+14. Enter the following settings:

          replicat rtpc
            targetdb tpc@db-ora19-mysql:3306, useridalias ggapply
            reportcount every 120 seconds, rate
            usededicatedcoordinationthread